mkhl/tm-terminal/README.markdown

 What this is
 ============

-`TM-Terminal` is a set of files that define TextMate command called “Export TM_* Variables to Terminal”.
+`TM-Terminal` is a set of files that define TextMate command called `Export TM_* Variables to Terminal`.
 That command replicates the environment of the running TextMate instance and loads it into a shell in Terminal.app, together with some supporting functionality.
 This setup creates a first approximation to a “TextMate REPL”, which may be useful for debugging your own bundles or